tbensky/Prolog-CLP/README.md

 Y in 7..13,
 4+Z#=Y,
 Z in 3..9.
-Z in 3..sup.
 ```

-Which happily ran, acknowledging that X is 4, Y will be involved in $4+Z=Y$ and Z will be between 3 and $\infty$.
+Which happily ran, acknowledging that X is 4, Y will be involved in $4+Z=Y$ and Z will be between 3 and 9.
+If the code continued,
+at some point Z might be nailed down, at which point, Prolog will be able to find Y as well.

 This is the basic idea of Prolog+CLP.
-Programs don't have to stop just becase variables are not know.
+Programs don't have to stop just becase variables are not known.
 It's happy to work
-with just constraints on variables and continue.
+with constraints on variables and continue.

 In the last example, if we run ``go(X,Y,Z), label([X,Y,Z])`` then Prolog will actually start spitting out solutions that
 meet our constraints, like